 Krav Maga and similar Martial Arts for self-defense

 Everything in Krav Maga looks nice on videos.
-You can defend yourself from Guns, Machine Guns and you can groin kick a tank if it’s necessary.
+You can defend yourself from Guns, Machine Guns and you can groin kick a tank if necessary.
 So, people without any fighting experience are trying to find some shortcuts to be safe and they want to feel like fighters although they’re not.

 Multiple Attackers in street fights

 Well, yes, Muay Thai or any other striking art is better for self-defense than BJJ.
 Going to the ground would be very dangerous and if you go to the ground against multiple attackers you’ll get beat up, that’s for sure.
 But being attacked by multiple attackers is something happening very rarely.

 How many times were you attacked by multiple attackers?
 Or an even better question is when you were attacked by multiple attackers how many times you managed to beat them all with your martial art?

 Are you really able to beat more guys with any martial art?

 There is a possibility that one guy beat up 5 guys and that happened already and it’s usually one very tough and trained guy against 5 drunk guys, untrained and clumsy.

 99% of the times your fights on the street will be 1 on 1 and you want to train something that is the best for 1 on 1 and something that will give you an advantage over all other martial arts.

-Of course, if you’re that worried about multiple attackers you should train some striking martial art like Muay Thai or Kickboxing, but there is no martial art which can assure you that you’ll beat 5 guys, period.
+Of course, if you’re that worried about multiple attackers you should train in some striking martial art like Muay Thai or Kickboxing, but there is no martial art that can assure you that you’ll beat 5 guys, period.

 Conclusion on the best martial art for self-defense

-If you look a bit deeper into this “problem” of which martial art is the best for self-defense and if we take into consideration what Royce Gracie proved in early UFC’s as we could see all kinds of martial arts versus Brazilian Jiu Jitsu you can ask yourself one simple question.
+If you look a bit deeper into this “problem” of which martial art is the best for self-defense and if we take into consideration what Royce Gracie proved in early UFC’s as we could see all kinds of martial arts versus Brazilian Jiu-Jitsu you can ask yourself one simple question.

-How can you expect to beat multiple attackers if you can’t beat one Jiu Jitsu practitioner?
+How can you expect to beat multiple attackers if you can’t beat one Jiu-Jitsu practitioner?

-If you want to take your self-defense and street fighting to another level mix your BJJ training with some other martial arts as the only thing that beat Jiu Jitsu is Jiu-Jitsu mixed with some other functional martial art like Wrestling, Muay Thai, Boxing etc.
+If you want to take your self-defense and street fighting to another level mix your BJJ training with some other martial arts as the only thing that beat Jiu-Jitsu is Jiu-Jitsu mixed with some other functional martial art like Wrestling, Muay Thai, Boxing, etc.

 I didn’t mention guys like Mikhail Ryabko or those similar to him or all other “martial artists” using chi energy and stupidities like that because I think they should be banned from Martial Arts forever.